KingGerry01/alx-system_engineering-devops/0x02-shell_redirections/README.md

-I hate bins - Display all the lines in the file /etc/passwd that do not contain the pattern “bin” Letters only please - Display all lines of the file /etc/ssh/sshd_config starting with a letter A to Z - Replace all characters A and c from input to Z and e respectively
+I hate bins - Display all the lines in the file /etc/passwd that do not contain the pattern “bin” Letters only please - Display all lines of the file /etc/ssh/sshd_config starting with a letter A to Z - Replace all characters A and c from input to Z and e respectively Without C, you would live in hiago - Create a script that removes all letters c and C from input